 The ACEND® Accreditation Standards for Nutrition and Dietetics Coordinated Programs includes core knowledge and competencies that specify what every dietitian nutritionist needs to know and do as an entry-level practitioner.
-Competencies and learning outcomes have also been developed for the additional concentration that is included in Purdue's CPD, the engagement rotation.
-The ACEND® required knowledge statements (KRDN) and competency statements (CRDN) that guide the didactic and supervised practice components of Purdue CPD can be found in Appendix B of this handbook.
-Nearly all of the CRDNs are evaluated through supervised practice experiences in professional work settings.
-Learning outcomes are used by preceptors and program faculty to document the student's attainment of all CRDN's throughout the program.
-100% of interns must achieve all competencies at a satisfactory level or above average rating to successfully complete the program.
-"Satisfactory" is defined as 85% and is the minimum performance expected of an entry-level dietitian.
+The core knowledge statements (KRDN) and competencies (CRDN) that guide the didactic and supervised practice components of Purdue's MSD can be found in Appendix B of this handbook.
+Unique competencies and learning outcomes have also been developed for Purdue's Engagement experience (NUTR 54200).

+Didactic courses, including prerequisite courses prior to acceptance to the MSD, provide the foundation knowledge and skills (e.g. KRDNs) for successful completion of supervised practice courses and entry to the profession.
+KRDNs 4.1, 4.2 4.4 and 4.6 are achieved prior to admission through the required foodservice management course.
+CRDNs are evaluated through experiential learning and supervised practice experiences in professional work settings.
+Learning outcomes are used by program faculty and preceptors to document the student's attainment of all CRDN's throughout the program.